 If you want something done right, do it yourself.
-You need to perform your own stock market research because you can’t take what anybody else says at face value.
+You need to perform your own stock research.
+Never take what anybody else says at face value.
 When it comes to penny stocks, most chat room promoters pump stocks for their own benefit.

 Knowledge is power … and in the stock market, it can be the difference between making money and losing it.